ismailsalim/resident-advisor-singles-reviews/README.txt

 Author: Ismail Salim, LSE/UC Berkeley

-Scraped data is open for anyone's use.
+Webscraped data is open for anyone's use.
 Further analysis is welcome.